What is Discrete Trial Training?

 What is the idea behind Discrete Trial Training?

-The DTT technique suits children with autism spectrum disorder (ASD) better than more traditional teaching methods.
+The DTT technique suits autistic children better than more traditional teaching methods.

 What does Discrete Trial Training involve?

 DTT can be a very time-intensive approach to learning and changing behaviour.
 It can involve many hours a day.
 Depending on children’s specific goals, DTT can go on for several years.

 The cost of Discrete Trial Training (DTT) depends on the type of ABA-based intervention or program it’s being used in.
 It’s likely that ABA programs using DTT will involve a high cost because they take a lot of time.

 Does Discrete Trial Training work?

 Who practises Discrete Trial Training?

 Anyone can practise Discrete Trial Training (DTT).
-Most ABA programs using DTT are developed by psychologists and implemented by special education teachers, occupational therapists, speech pathologists, registered behaviour technicians and other aides.
+Most ABA programs that use DTT are developed by psychologists and implemented by special education teachers, occupational therapists, speech pathologists, registered behaviour technicians and other aides.

 Parent education, training, support and involvement

 If your child is in an Applied Behaviour Analysis (ABA) program that uses Discrete Trial Training (DTT), you usually need to play a role.
 Your involvement will vary depending on the program.